uni-due-syssec/sereum-results/README.md

 # Sereum Evaluation Data

+The data in this repository was produced during a research collaboration of [NEC Labs Europe](http://www.neclab.eu) and [University of Duisburg-Essen](https://www.syssec.wiwi.uni-due.de/), which resulted in the publication of the NDSS19  paper ["Sereum: Protecting Existing Smart Contracts Against Re-Entrancy Attacks"](https://arxiv.org/abs/1812.05934).
-This repository contains raw and processed data of the evaluation of Sereum v2.
+This repository contains raw and processed data of an extended evaluation of Sereum.
-This includes basic unconditional reentrancy detection and covering more (nearly all) blocks of the ethereum mainnet.
+This includes basic unconditional reentrancy detection and covering more blocks of the ethereum mainnet (currently up to block 8 million).

 The structure of the repository is: